XXII Glossary

 Oropharyngeal suctioning: Suction of secretions through the mouth, often using a Yankauer device.

-Outer cannula: The outer cannula placed by the provider through the tracheostomy hole and continuously remains in place.
+Outer cannula: The outer cannula placed by the provider through the tracheostomy stoma and continuously remains in place.

 Suction canister: A container for collecting suctioned secretions that is attached to a suction source.